 The Configuration Options section deals with various global settings stored in mascot.dat.
-Remember that, in Mascot 2.4, all the sections of mascot.dat that deal with sequence database configuration may be re-written at any time by Database Manager.
+Remember that all the sections of mascot.dat that deal with sequence database configuration may be re-written at any time by Database Manager.
 If you've been in the habit of editing mascot.dat in a text editor, only the Options and Cluster sections can be modified safely unless you decide never to use Database Manager.